5. Debian image guide¶

 sudo apt-get install podman

 5.2.
-Get the ATF#
+Get the TF-A¶

-Get the Arm Trusted Firmware as follows:
+Get the Trusted Firmware-A (or TF-A) as follows:

 # Set up cross-compilation